Singapore

 • FOOD AND CAFES

 Daily life in Singapore revolves around eating.
-Locals move from a hawker-centre breakfast to a third-wave coffee in the afternoon to supper at a zi char stall, and the rhythm of the city follows the food.
+Locals move from a hawker-center breakfast to a third-wave coffee in the afternoon to supper at a zi char stall, and the rhythm of the city follows the food.
 Beyond that, East Coast Park, the Rail Corridor, and the Southern Ridges give you long green walks and cycling without leaving town.

 • Coworking